nmichlo/disent/README.md

 ### Why?

-- Created as part of my Computer Science MSc scheduled for completion in 2021.
+- Created as part of my Computer Science MSc which ended early 2022.
 - I needed custom high quality implementations of various VAE's.
 - A pytorch version of [disentanglement_lib](https://github.com/google-research/disentanglement_lib).
 - I didn't have time to wait for [Weakly-Supervised Disentanglement Without Compromises](https://arxiv.org/abs/2002.02886) to release